cdesgrange/cdesgrange.github.io/about.md

 Since November 2024, I have been carrying out my first postdoc at the European Southern Observatory (ESO) in Chile as a ESO Fellow.
 This job allows me to work on my research on exoplanets and circumstellar disks, and observing at the emblematic Very Large Telescope 80 nights/year, as part of my observational duties (on the Unit Telescope 3).

-Besides work, I am a explorer, enjoying the great outdoors and capturing them on my camera.
+Besides work, I am a explorer, enjoying the great outdoors and capturing them with my camera.

 One part of me loves do social activities as for instance playing ultimate-frisbee, bouldering, or hanging out.
 The other part likes to be on its own, swimming, hiking or reading.
 I am keen to read whatever the kind of books: fantasy, science-fiction, fiction, biography, historic, scientific or literature.
 One of my favorite books is la Horde du Contrevent from Alain Damasio.